-Ayrton Senna died of injuries sustained in a crash at the Imola circuit on 1 May 1994.
-His death deprived fans of a great rivalry in the making, namely the one with Michael Schumacher, the eventual World Champion that season.
+Ayrton Senna da Silva died of injuries sustained in a crash at the San Marino Grand Prix on 1 May 1994.
+The Brazilian was mourned the world over.
+And his untimely death deprived Formula 1 fans of a great rivalry in the making, with up and coming star Michael Schumacher, the eventual World Champion that season.

-- Would Senna have taken on Schumacher for the 1994 title?
+- Would he have been able to take on Schumacher for the 1994 championship?

-- Would Senna have eventually driven for Ferrari?
+- And would Senna have eventually driven for Ferrari?

 ‘Senna versus Schumacher and other Formula One rivalries that never happened’ provides racing enthousiasts with answers to those questions.
 Definitive answers?
 Unlikely.
 Intriguing ones?
 Definitely.